GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 #### Get Logout URI

 Uses front-channel logout.
 A page is returned with iFrames, each of which contains the logout URL of the applications that have a session in that browser.

 These iFrames should be loaded automatically, enabling each application to get a notification of logout, and to hopefully clean up any cookies in the person's browser.
-If the person blocks [third-party cookies](https://en.wikipedia.org/wiki/HTTP_cookie#Third-party_cookie) in their browser, front-channel logout will not work.
+If the person blocks third-party cookies in their browser, front-channel logout will not work.

+To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-logout-uri).

+A working example can be found at sample project: See method `getLogoutUrl` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).

 Request: